Balayage Hair Guide: Top Ideas for Ultimate Style

 Next, put on a conditioner that won't harm your color and gives your hair moisture.
 Let it sit for a bit before washing it out with cold water; this makes your hair shiny by closing up those cuticles.
 If you want even more shine or to boost the balayage shade, go ahead with a gloss treatment as per what its directions say, then rinse well.

-When done washing and conditioning, pat your hair dry gently then move onto styling how you usually do.
-You might let it air-dry if you're going for something natural or blow-dry for something more styled—just don't forget heat protectant sprays to avoid damage from styling tools!
+When done washing and conditioning, pat your hair dry gently then move on to styling how you usually do.
+You might let it air-dry if you're going for something natural or blow-dry for something more styled to create beautiful curls—just don't forget heat protectant sprays to avoid damage from styling tools!
 Finally fix up your hairstyle however you like best and rock those beautiful balayage highlights.

 Top Balayage Hair Ideas to Inspire Your Next Look